dahmansphi/bireysel_algo_v1/README.md

 It basically, relays on **4 characteristics**, I call them _the personal profile_.
 To learn the details of this method please check out _the official academic publication_ found in the reference.

+## bireysel_algo_v1 package
+As scientists we must be **skeptical**.
+Not in a destructive way but in a constructive way, so to speak.
+So, the best approach to be a constructive scientist is to build your research first in an **abstract way** then in a **concrete way**.
+To this end, I have proposed the method and its structure, yet, I had to introduce a _concrete_ measure on that proposal, and that is **the purpose of this package**.
+This package is the _first edition_ of the Bireysel Algorithm, official released name **bireysel_algo_v1**.
+This package will serve as a **testing** tool on the proposed method, of its first edition.
+In other words, **not yet for a production capacity**, but rather for **research and development** purposes ONLY.
+The essential finding on accuracy of prediction is _very much promising_.
+In future releases, enhancement of extra features will be added, and yet to be tested.
+To this end, you may feel free to follow the set-up instructions as the following sections suggest.

 # Installation